smushball27295/Project/README.md

 # Deploying models using Flask
-model.py - This contains code for our Machine Learning model to predict whether the person ends up in ICU or not app.py - This contains Flask APIs that receives details through API calls and computes the precited value based on our model and returns it. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value. templates - This folder contains the HTML template to allow user to enter pateint detail and displays the predicted result.
+model.py - This contains code for our Machine Learning model to predict whether the person ends up in ICU or not. app.py - This contains Flask APIs that receives details through API calls and computes the precited value based on our model and returns it. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value. templates - This folder contains the HTML template to allow user to enter pateint detail and displays the predicted result.